scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 Help, I've read everything and ...
 -----------------------------------

-Luckily, as there is a huge variety of Windows Mobile devices, a specific forum is dedicated to this ScummVM port.
+Luckily, as there is a huge variety of Windows CE devices, a specific forum is dedicated to this ScummVM port.
 You can ask your question on the WinCE ScummVM forum available at http://forums.scummvm.org/viewforum.php?f=6

-Some older questions and very nice tutorials are still available on the historic PocketMatrix forum at http://www.pocketmatrix.com/forums/viewforum.php?f=20 where  the community is always glad to help and have dealt with all my bugs for more than three years now :)
+Some older questions and very nice tutorials are still available on the historic PocketMatrix forum at http://www.pocketmatrix.com/forums/viewforum.php?f=20 where the community is always glad to help and have dealt with all the bugs for many years now :)

 I think I found a bug, ScummVM crashes in ...
 ---------------------------------------------